Pantyhose

-Pantyhose, called sheer tights, or tights, are close-fitting legwear covering the wearer's body from the waist to the toes.
-Mostly considered to be a garment for women and girls, pantyhose first appeared on store shelves in 1959 for the advertisement of new design panties (Allen Gant's product, 'Panti-Legs') as a convenient alternative to stockings and/or control panties which, in turn, replaced girdles.
+Pantyhose, sometimes also called sheer tights, are close-fitting legwear covering the wearer's body from the waist to the toes.
+Pantyhose first appeared on store shelves in 1959 for the advertisement of new design panties (Allen Gant's product, 'Panti-Legs') as a convenient alternative to stockings and/or control panties which, in turn, replaced girdles.

 Like stockings or knee highs, pantyhose are usually made of nylon, or of other fibers blended with nylon.
 Pantyhose are designed to: